-Markos Kounalakis, Ph.D. is a visiting fellow at the Hoover Institution at Stanford University and a senior fellow at the Center for Media, Data and Society at Central European University in Budapest, Hungary.
-He is a presidentially appointed member of the J. William Fulbright Foreign Scholarship Board.
+Markos Kounalakis, Ph.D. is a Visiting Fellow at Stanford University’s Hoover Institution and a Senior Fellow at the Center on Media, Data, and Society at Central European University in Budapest, Hungary.

 He is an award-winning, nationally-syndicated foreign affairs columnist, author, and scholar.
 Wars and revolutions are where he cut his teeth as a foreign correspondent.

 His columns appear weekly in the McClatchy chain of 30 newspapers from Sacramento, California to Miami, Florida.
 His work is in global syndication and read worldwide from South Korea to the Middle Eastern Gulf states.
 In 2018, the National Society of Newspaper Columnists recognized “Kounalakis’s world affairs columns not only offer strong prose and strong opinions, they offer an education.”